-Our engagement in the public policymaking process advances our mission, and we are dedicated to earning peoples’ trust by discussing our policies and practices.
+Our engagement in the public policymaking process advances our mission.
+We are dedicated to improving consumers' lives through our policy work, and by discussing our policies and practices openly and transparently.

 We engage on issues that impact our company, including product and business regulations, efforts to help nourish our communities and education reform.

 We improve our communities and help public policymakers through:

 - Education about our business and community impact

 General Mills has a long history of engagement in public policy:

 - We joined with U.S. President Eisenhower to help launch the President’s Fitness Challenge in the 1950’s.

 - We responded to a request by the U.S. federal government to help ensure food safety for astronauts, and developed processes that are now the gold standard in the industry.